kazurayam/Processing50000/README.md

 `TC_controller_filtering_data` extracted 10 lines out of 50000, and called `TC_worker` just 10 times.

-The point is that you can design and implement the rule how to filter the smaller chuck out of the mass.
+The point is that I do not use Katalon’s Data-driven testing feature.
+I do data-binding for myself; I can design and implement the rule how to filter the smaller chuck out of the mass.